Jizhou-Che/Frogger/README.md

 27/11/19
 Feature: Making the game infinite and adding life limits to the frog.
 Feature: Adding pausing functionality to the game.

+29/11/19
+Preliminary design to the High Score view.